 Tips and Strategies You Can Use to Live in France Permanently

 If you’d like to live in France, you’ll need an official residency in France.
 This is a two-step process in France.
-First you must apply for a long stay visa at your nearest French consulate.
-After you have your long stay visa you can take up your residency in France.
-When you arrive in France you apply to the local town hall (Mairie) for an official residence card.
+First, you must apply for a long-stay visa at your nearest French consulate.
+After you have your long-stay visa, you can take up your residency in France.
+When you arrive in France, you apply to the local town hall (Mairie) for an official residence card.
 This residence card can be used for travel to any of the Schengen area countries in Europe.
-Non-EU residents will need a long stay visa for France to get Monaco residency too.
+Non-EU residents will need a long-stay visa for France to get Monaco residency too.

 It’s surprisingly easy to get an official residency in France.
-The French government are keen to attract new residents who will invest in the country and contribute to the French economy.
+The French government is keen to attract new residents who will invest in the country and contribute to the French economy.
 Traditionally France was a country that many British citizens chose to emigrate to.
-Before Brexit you simply had to register at the local town hall.
-It’s a little more complicated now, but if your dream is to live in France it’s still very achievable.
+Before Brexit, you simply had to register at the local town hall.
+It’s a little more complicated now, but if your dream is to live in France, it’s still very achievable.
 The rules are now the same for everyone moving to France from outside the EU.
 Residency in France for US citizens is the same as residency in France for UK citizens.

 We look at how to get residency in France below :

 Start a Business to Get Residency in France

 If you plan to start a business in France that is ‘real and serious,’ then you can get residency in France under the “passeport talent” “créateur d’entreprise” scheme.
 You will have to invest at least €30,000 in your business.
 You can also qualify for this visa type by investing at least €30,000 in another business that you plan to work in.
 This visa type is available for what the French classify as innovative enterprises.
 You can find further details on innovative enterprises here.